SPCAF comes with a client application that can be used to run an analysis of WSP files or apps.

 After you have started the analysis, SPCAF will extract all information from your solutions or apps and displays the progress.

-Underneath and on the left you can navigate between the different available reports.
+On the left you can navigate between the different available reports.
 Also at the bottom of this screen, you will see the details of; Date, Analyzed Elements, Settings Used, Exception and Duration.

 Note: The selection depends on the SPCAF license you have installed.